 Cutting wood is tiring and laborious.
 Usually, tools such as axes and hatchets give the user weight to split the wood but the swing requires work to propel the weight.
 Batoning is a method one can use to split wood with little effort.
 Batoning also gives the user more control and precision.
-This article teach you how to baton, what knives you can baton with, as well as clarify some misconceptions about batoning.
+This article teaches you how to baton, what knives you can baton with, as well as clarify some misconceptions about batoning.

 How to Baton

 - Batoning is best done with the knife being held in your left hand.

 - Place a piece of wood on top of a steady surface.
 I prefer a stump because, if your knife goes too deep, it will not be damaged.

 - Point the tip to your right side so that the knife is perpendicular to your body and on top and center of the wood.